 Christmas is a few weeks away.
 Because of this, I thought it would be helpful to make a guide of thoughtful gifts for boyfriends and girlfriends (AKA the hardest people to shop for, ever).

 All of these items can be personalized to fit your other half.
 Not to mention they will love almost any of these gifts and the time/thought you put into getting them!

-Also, in case you missed them, see our other CF gift guides, including Christmas gifts for all significant others, Christmas gifts for boyfriend, personalized gift ideas for your bestie, popular gifts under 20, and zodiac gifts based on astrological signs.
+Also, in case you missed them, see our other CF gift guides, including Christmas gifts for all significant others, Christmas gifts for boyfriend, personalized gift ideas for your bestie, gift ideas for parents, and zodiac gifts based on astrological signs.

 Here are our favorite thoughtful gifts for your boyfriend or girlfriend.